 Acquiring a BI SaaS license, purchasing a visualization suite or running a data analytics project will give you a fish, but it makes more sense to learn how to fish yourself: only a long-term solution will bring sustainable results.

 The transition to data-driven decision-making requires the following: Involving all management levels will help build the right momentum to make sure the project comes to fruition.
-To encourage the evolution of the decision-making process, the actual decision-makers need to feel comfortable with what is being brought to life (sounds like common sense, doesn’t it?)
+To encourage the evolution of the decision-making process, the actual decision-makers need to feel comfortable with what is being brought to life (sounds like common sense, doesn’t it?), better write a change management plan.

 For this, it would have to start with a clear definition of the objectives to be achieved.
 It often requires an assessment of each department's needs and future developments to visualize holistically the potential economy of scale and data synergies to be leveraged.